Maria de Rudenz: Performance history

 The opera did not receive a production in the UK until the Opera Rara concert presentation in London on 27 October 1974.
 The first staged presentations in the 20th century took place at La Fenice beginning on 21 December 1980 with Katia Ricciarelli in the title role.
 Both have been recorded.
 Among other performances, the opera was staged at the Donizetti Festival, Bergamo, in 2013 and by the Wexford Opera Festival in 2016.

+In 2024, the opera received its first fully-staged production in the UK by Gothic Opera, with performances at the Battersea Arts Centre, London.